ENFP

 ENFPs at their best

-At their best, ENFP types are inspiring visionaries who are natural leaders.
-They can easily shift and adapt to new challenges and are excited by life, no matter what it brings their way.
+At their best, ENFPs are inspiring visionaries and natural leaders.
+They’re often excited by life, no matter what it brings their way.

+People with ENFP preferences can easily shift and adapt to new challenges.
 Rather than becoming stressed or overwhelmed by new people or situations, they are inspired by new points of view and love to rise to the occasion.
-They like to find numerous solutions to a given problem.
-ENFPs are also inspiring to others, and they frequently become leaders at work or take on that role in their personal lives.
+ENFPs are also inspiring to others, with the result that they often become leaders at work or in their personal lives.

 Potential development areas for ENFPs